2120 CPI Authority for Investigating Reports of Abuse or Neglect

 See the DFPS Background Checks Handbook, 4000 Background Checks for DFPS Prospective and Current Employees.

-When the Alleged Victim is a Child in DFPS Conservatorship
+When the Alleged Victim Is a Child in DFPS Conservatorship

-When the alleged victim is a child in DFPS conservatorship, the focus of the investigation is on the incident involving that child.
-If concerns develop about additional incidents involving a child in conservatorship or about a child in the employee’s own family, a new report is made.
+When the alleged victim is a child in DFPS conservatorship, and an employee is the alleged perpetrator, the focus of the investigation is on the incident that involves that child.
+If concerns develop about additional incidents that involve another child in conservatorship, or about a child in the employee’s own family, a new report is made.
+See 2151.1 Notification of a Report Involving a Child in DFPS Conservatorship.

-Completing the Risk and Safety Assessments
+Completing the Safety and Risk Assessments

-A risk assessment is not required when the alleged victim is a child in DFPS conservatorship and an employee or volunteer is the alleged perpetrator.
-The caseworker selects Non-family Investigation as the closure reason.
+A risk assessment is not required when the alleged victim is a child in DFPS conservatorship, and an employee or volunteer is the alleged perpetrator.

 Notifying the Person of the Results of the Investigation

-- Form 2234 Administrative Review Request
+Form 2234 Administrative Review Request

-- Form 2351 Expedited Administrative Review
+Form 2351 Expedited Administrative Review Request for Employees, Volunteers, and SSCC Contractors

 Do not use the forms that generate automatically in IMPACT for notification.